-Some of your patients may be among the 3,000 New Yorkers who have been randomly selected to participate in the 2013 New York City Health and Nutrition Examination Survey, which is being conducted by The CUNY School of Public Health and the New York City Department of Health and Mental Hygiene.
-Success of NYC HANES depends on a high participation rate among those chosen.
+Some of your patients may have been among the New Yorkers who were randomly selected to participate in the New York City Health and Nutrition Examination Survey.
+NYC HANES data collection was completed in spring 2014.
+The CUNY School of Public Health and the New York City Department of Health and Mental Hygiene are currently analyzing the NYC HANES data.

 We will provide the results of lab tests directly to NYC HANES participants so that they can share them with you.
 If any results indicate that a participant needs medical attention, we will tell them to contact you immediately or call 911 in the event of a medical emergency.